Council Votes to Waste More Tax Dollars on Personal Vendetta

 Loading

 Once again our council scurried behind closed doors to discuss town business that should have been discussed in the open.
 But openness was never a watchword for this council.
 However, secretive and deceptive seem appropriate adjectives.
-Two of the three items on Friday’s (June 11) “special” council meeting were about or related to the job-and-revenue-killing interim control bylaw (ICBL) that was passed in late April without … (more–>)
+Two of the three items on Friday’s (June 11) “special” council meeting were about or related to the job-and-revenue-killing interim control bylaw (ICBL) that was passed in late April without even the pretense of consultation with the public, with water companies, with developers, or with the municipalities affected by … click below for more ↓

 Ignoring the Potential Conflicts of Interest